 The first example is more likely than the latter, because you will usually get under-extrusion due to the extruder gear teeth biting into the filament.
 See the bottom of this page for an explanation.

-The extrusion rate should be slow enough for most filaments.
-If you find it extrudes too fast for some really flexible filament or so, either modify the source files and convert them to X3G using GPX, or ask me.
+The extrusion rate during the test should be slow enough for most filaments.
+If you find it extrudes too fast for some really flexible filament or so, either modify the source files and convert them to X3G files using GPX, or ask me.

 Mind that it is not essential to get the extrusion multiplier correct to umpteen digits after the decimal point.
-In fact, this test showed that I have been under-extruding for a long time, yet my prints were accurate and reliable.
+In fact, from this test I found out that I had been under-extruding for a long time, yet my prints were accurate and reliable.
 In the end, use the multiplier that provides the best results in practice, not in theory.